jalani2727/Capstone-Raspberry-Projects/README.md

 ## What Are These?
-These two mini-projects are my first attempt at interating hardware , APIs and pre-existing code libraries to try and produce two household items that I can use every day!
+These two mini-projects are my first attempt at integrating hardware , APIs and pre-existing code libraries to try and produce two household items that I can use every day! <br>
-Raspberry Pitch Perfect is a program that detects nearby pitch frequencies and (to the best of it's ability) supplies a steady stream detailing the particular pitch it's hearing!
+Raspberry Pitch Perfect is a program that detects nearby pitch frequencies and (to the best of it's ability) supplies a steady stream detailing the particular pitch it's hearing!<br>
 Raspberry Assistant is a home-made "Google Home" device that utilizes google's public Google Assistant API to function as a FREE Google Home Smart Speaker

 ## Author